What is the English Language Literacy philosophy?

 ELL services fall under the wider umbrella of teaching and learning.
-The services offered in each division ensure we are using best practices to help students acquire English language in the four domains.
+The ELL program services offered in each division ensure we are using best practices to help students acquire English language in the four domains.
 Part of the best practices is making sure our program is aligned with Student Services.
-We use Sheltered Instruction Observation Protocol (SIOP) strategies to ensure that students are accessing the content curriculum.
+Teachers use Sheltered Instruction Observation Protocol (SIOP) strategies in all classrooms to ensure that students are accessing the content curriculum.
 Each division looks slightly different.
-For example, Elementary and Middle School currently have ELL teachers that go into the English Language lessons to help support students.
+For example, Elementary and Middle School currently have ELL teachers that go into the literacy lessons to help support students.
 This might change depending on the needs of the students.

 Elementary School (ES) English Language Literacy (ELL) integrated approach program has two components for Gr.
 1-5: